Beliavsky/Fortran-code-on-GitHub/README.md

 [NumFort](https://github.com/AnthonyKalaitzis/NumFort): numerical library for FORTRAN that includes quadpack, lapack, PLplot and Matplotlib source code, by Anthony Kalaitzis and Curtis Abell.
 It enables the use of handy mathematical macros such as linspace.

+[numfort](https://github.com/richardfoltyn/numfort): library implementing a subset of NumPy and SciPy, by Richard Foltyn.
+Has modules for creating grids, numerical integration, interpolation, optimization, finding roots, and regression.

 [NumLib](https://github.com/ebrooker/NumLib): Numerical Library: Demonstration of various numerical methods/recipes, by ebrooker

 [NumericalHUB](https://github.com/jahrWork/NumericalHUB): set of modern Fortran numerical libraries covering: zeroes of Systems of Equations, Lagrange Interpolation, Finite Differences, Cauchy Problems, Boundary Value Problems, and Initial Boundary Value Problems, associated with book [How to learn Applied Mathematics through modern FORTRAN](https://www.amazon.com/Applied-Mathematics-through-modern-FORTRAN/dp/B0851LN6HT)